hashicorp/terraform-provider-azurerm/website/docs/r/fluid_relay_servers.html.markdown

 The following arguments are supported:

-* `location` - (Required) The Azure Region where the Fuild Relay Server should exist.
-Changing this forces a new Fuild Relay Server to be created.
+* `location` - (Required) The Azure Region where the Fluid Relay Server should exist.
+Changing this forces a new Fluid Relay Server to be created.

-* `name` - (Required) The name which should be used for this Fuild Relay Server.
-Changing this forces a new Fuild Relay Server to be created.
+* `name` - (Required) The name which should be used for this Fluid Relay Server.
+Changing this forces a new Fluid Relay Server to be created.

-* `resource_group_name` - (Required) The name of the Resource Group where the Fuild Relay Server should exist.
-Changing this forces a new Fuild Relay Server to be created.
+* `resource_group_name` - (Required) The name of the Resource Group where the Fluid Relay Server should exist.
+Changing this forces a new Fluid Relay Server to be created.

-* `tags` - (Optional) A mapping of tags which should be assigned to the Fuild Relay Server.
+* `tags` - (Optional) A mapping of tags which should be assigned to the Fluid Relay Server.

 * `identity` - (Optional) An `identity` block as defined below.